quanntt0203/PostgreSQL-HA/pgbackup_repo/Readme.md

 pgbackrest info
 ```

-CLEAN UP the pgbackrest created
+CLEAN UP the pgbackrest --stanza=citus_cluster has been created before

 ```bash
 # Stop